School systems around the world debate new closures as omicron spreads

 In November, thousands of children returned to classrooms in the Philippines after 20 months of learning remotely.

-Now, as coronavirus infections spike and the country records more cases of the highly transmissible omicron variant, they are being sent home again.
+Now, as coronavirus infections spike and the country records more cases of the highly transmissible omicron variant, children are being sent home again.

 Limited face-to-face classes in the country’s capital, Manila, were suspended from Monday until at least Jan.
 15, with the government characterizing in-person teaching as high risk for transmission.